 Meanwhile, if a frontal crash is imminent, the Pre-Safe Brake system takes action: It tightens the front seat belts milliseconds before impact, moves the front passenger seat to its safest position, inflates pneumatic chambers in the seats, closes the side windows to add support for the side-curtain airbags (and to keep occupants' arms inside the vehicle), initiates partial braking to slow the vehicle and closes the sunroof.
 If you're unfortunate enough to get into an accident, there are few better places to be.

-A CL63 AMG comes with a new 5.5-liter twin-turbo V8 that produces 536 horsepower at 5500 rpm and 590 pound-feet of torque at 2000; gains of 18 and 125, respectively.
+A CL63 AMG comes with a 5.5-liter twin-turbo V8 that produces 536 horsepower at 5500 rpm and 590 pound-feet of torque at 2000.
 With the AMG Performance pack option output rises to 563 hp and 664 lb-ft and the 0-60 time drops one-tenth of a second, a clear indication initial acceleration is traction limited.
-The 7-speed multi-clutch transmission, proven in SL and E AMG models, that offers multiple shift modes from relaxed to rifle.
+The 7-speed multi-clutch transmission, proven in SL-Class and E-Class AMG models, offers multiple shift modes from relaxed to rifle.
 Massive brakes and recalibrated suspension ensure the power and speed remain controlled.

 The CL65 is powered by a 6.0-liter twin-turbocharged and intercooled V12 that produces 621 horsepower and 738 pound-feet of torque, for a claimed rocket ride from 0-60 mph in just 4.2 seconds; about two seconds after an economy car reaches 60 the CL65 is already going more than twice that speed.
 Once moving it gathers velocity like it has five first gears, the buttery-smooth engine merely whirring away effortlessly at low revs where most sport coupes are struggling to get going.